danstalcup/skillustrator/README.md

 1. To see the console output within the container, run `docker logs <container_name>`

-### NOTE: To run a web container only

-1. If you haven't built the image, run:

-    `docker build -t <tag>:<image name> . `

-1. Then run this to create the container:

-    `docker run -dt -p 5000:5000 -v $(pwd):/app -t msexcella:aspnetcore-dev-env`

 ### Add a database migration when model changes

-1. Log into the app container (see instructions above)
+1. Log into the app container (see instructions above).
+There is also a script available API/scpirts/appContainerLogin.sh that runs the below.

 1. Run `dotnet ef migrations add <name>`

 1. Run `dotnet ef database update`

-1. Add an item to the database.
-You can either use the following curl command, or your favorite tool like Postman:

-    `
-    curl -H "Content-Type: application/json" -X POST -d '{"name":"Posted"}' http://localhost:5000/api/articles
-    `

-### Manage the database via psql CLI
+### Manage the database

+#### via pgAdmin

+Download and point it to localhost.
+Make sure the port matches what's being exposed from the Postgres container in the docker-compose file.

+#### via psql CLI

 1. Log into the postgres container (see instructions above)